Life does not change until you change yourself and I will help you to be the change you want to see in your life.

 My Journey

-Long before I worked with the subconscious mind, I worked with systems.
+Before I worked with the mind, I worked with machine learning and Artificial Intelligence (AI).

-At the same time, my personal history quietly shaped a very different internal reality.
+At the same time, my personal life was very different.

 Because of a physical disability, I grew up being bullied, ridiculed, and largely invisible.
-I learned early how to observe rather than participate—how to read people, sense emotional undercurrents, and anticipate behavior.
-That invisibility came with a cost: deep limiting beliefs around confidence, worth, money, and purpose, reinforced by poverty and a strict upbringing.
+I learned to watch and understand people rather than join in.
+This helped me read emotional patterns, but it also shaped beliefs about myself — beliefs about confidence, worth, money, and belonging.
+Growing up with poverty and strict expectations reinforced those patterns.

 Outwardly, I was successful.
 Internally, familiar patterns kept repeating.

-Through my own therapy work, I was able to identify and release long-held beliefs and emotional imprints that had shaped my behavior for decades.
-Not dramatically.
-Not cathartically.
-But deeply and sustainably.
-The change felt organic, as though my internal system finally had permission to operate differently.
-And for the first time in my life, I finally understand WHO I AM!
+Through my own therapy journey, I was able to identify and shift long-held beliefs and emotional patterns that had shaped my behavior for decades.
+The change was not dramatic or forced.
+It felt natural, as if my mind finally had permission to respond in new ways.
+For the first time, I felt a clearer sense of WHO I AM.

 Why Work With Me?